Our policy on collecting and using your information

 There could be other cookies used by third party providers.
 We don’t think there are, but if you are concerned, do keep an eye on your cookies list.

 Now we are talking.

-From 25 May 2018, the EU’s General Data Protection Regulations come into force.
+The EU’s General Data Protection Regulations came into force on 25 May 2018.
 It’s 88 pages of legal jargons so think hard before you decide to read it all.
 We at St James’ have worked hard to understand what we need to do to keep your personal information safe, and how and when we can tell you about our fun activities (that’s 'advertising' in the commercial world).
 Here are our policy and a consent form if you would like to hear about our fun activities.